hmunye/echo.nvim/README.md

                 -- Default is "bottom"
                 position = "bottom",
                 -- (string) The title of the window.
-                -- Setting to `nil` defaults it to current model's name title = nil,
+                -- Setting to `nil` defaults it to the current model's name title = nil,
                 -- (string) The position of the window's title.
                 -- Options: